-]2.11 CARBON MONOXIDE DETECTOR
+]2.12 CARBON MONOXIDE DETECTOR

 Carbon monoxide (CO) detectors must be listed to UL 2075 and set to respond to the sensitivity limits of UL 2034.
 Carbon monoxide detectors must be listed for use with fire alarm control units.
 Detectors must be [surface] [semi-flush] mounted in the [vertical][horizontal] orientation and supported independently of wiring connections.
 Detectors must be self-restoring.
-For FACU with no listed compatible addressable CO detectors, provide listed 4-wire detectors.[Do not provide CO detectors with local alarms.]
+For FMCU with no listed compatible addressable CO detectors, provide listed 4-wire detectors.[Do not provide CO detectors with local alarms.]
 Detector must be provided with an LED status indicator.

 - a.
 Where 4-wire CO detectors are necessary, each 4-wire CO detector must be individually monitored via addressable interface modules for alarm and off normal/trouble conditions (including loss of power to the individual detector).
 Power circuits for 4-wire CO detectors must be dedicated to powering the CO detectors only.
 Battery powered and 120 VAC powered detectors are prohibited. - b.
 Wiring connections must be made by means of screw terminals and detectors must be equipped with trouble relays.
 Detectors must be able to mount a single-gang electrical box. - c.
 A trouble condition at an individual CO detector must not affect any other CO detectors.
-CO detectors must be powered by the FACU. - d.
+CO detectors must be powered by the FMCU. - d.
 Detectors must be provided with a means to test CO gas entry into the CO sensing cell.

-2.12 NOTIFICATION APPLIANCES
+2.13 NOTIFICATION APPLIANCES

-2.12.1 Audible Notification Appliances
+2.13.1 Audible Notification Appliances

-NOTE: The designer must layout speakers to achieve both the required dBA levels requires by NFPA 72.
+NOTE: The designer must layout speakers to achieve both the required dBA levels requires by NFPA 72 and also the required intelligibility required.
+See 3.7 for testing for intelligibility requirements that must be incorporated into the design.